iPhone charging port broken: check out your options in this blog!

 iPhone charging port replacement

 Have you tried all the above options and come to the conclusion that your iPhone charging port is broken?
 Then it’s most likely time for an iPhone connector repair.
 This part of your iPhone, also called dock connector can unfortunately break.
 So this is the culprit that causes your iPhone to stop charging.
-Replacing your dock connector is this case then the only solution.
+Replacing your dock connector is then the only solution in this case.
 How your dock connector broke you can often fill in for yourself.
 Common causes may include, using a charger that is not officially from Apple.
 It is also possible that due to improper use of your charger, which does come from Apple, that the dock connector is bent.
 Therefore, always make sure that when you remove the charging cable from your iPhone, you do so gently and pull the cable straight out.